Is there a sight more iconic, more beautiful, more jaw-droppingly spectacular than the Taj Mahal?

 A final note about the Taj Mahal’s mud therapy

 As you may have read or heard, the Taj Mahal has recently been undergoing a very thorough clean.
-Yep, to be precise, a mud mask that lasted as of April 2017.
+Yep, to be precise, a mud mask as of April 2018.

 Why?
 Air pollution from factories in Agra had been slowly turning the Taj Mahal’s ivory-white surfaces yellow – and this was one way of restoring them to their former glory.
 The work – applying a clay traditionally used to clean marble to the entire structure of the Taj – was carried out by the Archaeological Survey of India.
 And this work was part of a series of restorative projects carried out on the historic site.